Theodosia Burr Alston: Trial of Aaron Burr

 In the spring of 1807, Burr was arrested for treason.
-During his trial in Richmond, Virginia, Alston was with him, providing comfort and support.
-Burr was acquitted of the charges against him but left for Europe, where he remained for four years.

-While her father remained in exile, Alston acted as his agent in the U.S., raising money that she sent to him, and transmitting messages.
-Alston wrote letters to Secretary of the Treasury Albert Gallatin and to Dolley Madison in an effort to secure a smooth return for her father.
+During his trial in Richmond, Virginia, Theodosia was with him, providing comfort and support.
+Burr was acquitted but left the U.S. to live as an exile in Europe, where he remained for four years.
+During that period, Theodosia acted as his agent in the U.S., raising money that she sent to him and transmitting messages.
+She wrote letters to Secretary of the Treasury Albert Gallatin and to First Lady Dolley Madison in an effort to secure a smooth return for her father.

-Alston's son succumbed to malaria and died on June 30, 1812, at age ten.
+Theodosia's son succumbed to malaria and died on June 30, 1812, at ten years of age.
 The resulting anguish affected her health, to the point of preventing her from traveling to New York upon her father's return from Europe in July 1812.
 Unable to join him, she had to wait until December before she could make the journey.

 Disappearance at sea

-Several months after the War of 1812 broke out, Alston's husband was sworn in as governor of South Carolina on December 10.
-As head of the state militia, he could not accompany her on the trip north.
-Burr sent Timothy Green, who possessed some medical knowledge, to accompany her instead.
+Several months after the War of 1812 broke out, Theodosia's husband was sworn in as governor of South Carolina on December 10.
+As head of the state militia, he could not accompany Theodosia on her trip to New York.
+Burr arranged for Timothy Green, who possessed some medical knowledge, to accompany her instead.

-On December 31, 1812, Alston sailed aboard the schooner Patriot.
-The Patriot was a famously fast ship, which had originally been built as a pilot boat and had served as a privateer during the war, when it was commissioned by the U.S. government to prey on English shipping.
-It had been refitted in December in Georgetown, its guns dismounted and hidden below decks.
+On December 31, 1812, Theodosia sailed aboard the schooner Patriot.
+The vessel had originally been built as a pilot boat and had served as a privateer during the war, when it was commissioned by the U.S. government to prey on English shipping; she gained a subsequent reputation for speed.
+Patriot had been refitted in December in Georgetown, South Carolina, its guns dismounted and hidden below decks.
 Its name was painted over and any indication of recent activity was entirely erased.
 The schooner's captain, William Overstocks, desired to make a rapid run to New York with his cargo; it is likely that the ship was laden with the proceeds from its privateering raids.

-The Patriot and all those on board were never heard from again.
+Patriot and all those on board were never heard from again.

 Rumor and folklore

 The San Francisco Call's cartoon about Theodosia's possible fate.

-Immediately following the Patriots disappearance, rumors arose.
-The most enduring was that the Patriot had been captured by a pirate, and that something had occurred near Cape Hatteras, notorious for wreckers who lured ships into danger.
+Immediately following Patriots disappearance, rumors arose.
+The most enduring was that Patriot had been captured by pirates, and that something had occurred near Hatteras Island, North Carolina, an area notorious for local wreckers who lured ships into the island's dangerous shoals.

-Aaron Burr refused to credit any of the rumors of his daughter's possible capture, believing that she had died in a shipwreck.
+Burr refused to credit any of the rumors of his daughter's possible capture, believing that she had died in a shipwreck.
 But the rumors persisted long after his death, and after around 1850, more substantial "explanations" of the mystery surfaced, usually alleging to be from the deathbed confessions of sailors and from criminals about to be executed.